-SPPR 1 of the Section 28 Guidelines 'Suitable Urban Housing; Design Standards for Apartments' 2018 states that "Statutory Development Plans may specify mix for apartments and other housing schemes but only further to an evidence based HNDA that has been agreed on an areas, county, city or metropolitan basis and incorporated into the relevant plan."
+SPPR 1 of the Section 28 Guidelines 'Suitable Urban Housing; Design Standards for Apartments' 2020 states that "Statutory development plans may specify a mix for apartment and other housing developments, but only further to an evidence-based Housing Need and Demand Assessment (HNDA), that has been agreed on an area, county, city or metropolitan area basis and incorporated into the relevant development plan(s)."

-It is considered appropriate that a policy on mix informed by the analysis in the Housing Strategy and Interim HNDA be included in the Draft Plan.
+It is considered appropriate that a policy on mix informed by the analysis in the Housing Strategy and HNDA be included in the Plan.
 The analysis presented in this document has shown that: